-After defining the Benefit Criteria, a decision-making tool was used to weigh them, as shown in the Parent and Child Criteria Weighting chart.
-Each candidate project evaluated for the Pennsylvania TIP received a total benefit score, equal to the sum of the weight multiplied by the rating for each criterion.
+After defining the Benefit Evaluation Criteria, a decision-making tool was used to weigh them, as shown in the criteria and sub-criteria weighting chart (Figure F-1).
+Each candidate project evaluated for the TIP received a total benefit score, equal to the sum of the weight multiplied by the rating for each criterion.
 The tool compared the project's estimated total state and federal cost to the total score, as a benefit-cost ratio.
 The tool provided a ranking of projects with the highest total benefit points, benefit-cost ratios, and cost-benefit per total users.
-When candidate projects are added to the Pennsylvania TIP as part of the update process, the RTC makes the recommendation, and ultimately the DVRPC Board makes the final decision to determine TIP project selections.
+When candidate projects are added to the TIP as part of the update process, the RTC makes the recommendation, and ultimately the DVRPC Board makes the final decision to determine TIP project selections.
+Although no new candidate projects were added to the TIP due to funding limitations, all candidate projects were evaluated with the Benefit Evaluation Criteria to inform the decision-making process.